-Actress, singer, songwriter – and now entertainment veteran – Kylie Minogue, will get a loose valuation of her historic Cambridge Street, Armadale home, following any sale of a similar terrace across the road (pictured), next month.
+Actress, singer, songwriter – and soon, entertainment veteran of five decades – Kylie Minogue, will get a loose valuation of her historic Cambridge Street, Armadale home, following a successful sale next month of a similar terrace across the road (pictured).

 The unique row contains 32 standalone dwellings which appear almost identical from the front, reportedly built between 1886 and 1888 by an investor.

-City of Melbourne Lord Mayor Robert Doyle once called Cambridge Street home but sold in 2008.
+City of Melbourne Lord Mayor Robert Doyle lived there until selling in 2008.

-In Melbourne, Kylie is understood to stay at Hallwood Halton, in Monomeath Avenue, Canterbury – a then-unrenovated mansion with a tennis court and pool which she bought for her parents, spending $2.43 million, in 2001.
+In Melbourne, Ms Minogue is understood to stay at Hallwood Halton, in Monomeath Avenue, Canterbury – a mansion with a tennis court and pool which she bought for her parents, unrenovated, for $2.43m in 2001.

-Kylie’s sister Dannii Minogue paid $1.77 million in 2010 for a modern family home with a swimming pool in Hawthorn East – not far from Canterbury or Armadale.
+Kylie’s sister Dannii paid $1.77m in 2010 for a modern family home with a swimming pool in Hawthorn East – also in Melbourne’s south east.

 Cambridge Street, Armadale

-Jellis Craig’s Carla Fetter and Andrew McCann listed a three bedroom terrace at 27 Cambridge Street yesterday, without a price guide.
-However it is expected to sell for more than $1.8 million according to sources, following an auction on September 9.
+Jellis Craig’s Carla Fetter and Andrew McCann listed a three bedroom terrace at 27 Cambridge St yesterday, without a price guide – however it is expected to sell for more than $1.8m according to sources.
+It goes to auction on September 9.

-On the same day, a house across the road – a much smaller three bedroom terrace at 28 Cambridge Street – sold for $1.87 million following a successful auction campaign by agency Hodges Caulfield’s Andrew Boyce.
+Also in March, a house across the road – a much smaller three bedroom terrace at #28 – traded for $1.87m.